 - In case names where there are many parties, use an ampersand (&) and then Others or Another.
 You may choose to ignore the reference to 'Others' and merely use the initial parties but be consistent. - Do not put case names and citations in both the text and footnote.
 It is preferable to have the case name in the text and the citation in the footnote.
 The foonote number should immediately follow the case name, eg Ras NO v Van der Meulen.1

 REFERENCE TO SOUTH AFRICAN CASE LAW

-S v Makwanyane and Another 1995 (3) SA 391 (CC) (not 1995 3) The Government of the Republic of South Africa & Others v Grootboom & Others 2000 11 BCLR 1169 (CC) (not 2000 (11))
+S v Makwanyane 1995 (3) SA 391 (CC) (not 1995 3) Government of South Africa v Grootboom 2000 11 BCLR 1169 (CC) (not 2000 (11))

 REFERENCE TO INTERNATIONAL CASE LAW

 African Commission: